mihamieat/gpac-api/README.md

 # Gpac API documentation
 ## Overview
-GpacAPI is a service for interacting with gpac application.
+GpacAPI is a service for interacting with the GPAC application.

-See API documentation for details.
+See the API documentation for details.
 ## Installation
 It is recommended to run the server in a separate environment.
 ```sh
 pip install -r requirements.txt
 ```
-## Run the server
+## Running the server
 ### In production
 ```sh
 fastapi run src/gpac_api/app/main.py --port 80